jeremiah-c-leary/vhdl-style-guide/docs/architecture_rules.rst

 |phase_3| |error|

-This rule check for a blank lines or comments above the **architecture** declaration.
+This rule checks for a blank lines or comments above the **architecture** declaration.

 Refer to `Configuring Previous Line Rules <configuring.html#configuring-previous-line-rules>`_ for options.